Interested applicants are strongly encouraged to attend an Information Session. Please register in advance, as below.

 A student will only be admitted if the school has sufficient funds to maintain the student’s CIS education until completion.

 Does a student need to qualify for financial aid every year?
 Is there a minimum student record that needs to be maintained?

 A student’s family will be asked to submit financial information every year to demonstrate continued need.
 CIS will continue to provide aid, assuming a family’s financial situation remains similar.

-Students admitted through the financial aid program will not have special requirements for continued enrollment.
+Students admitted through the financial aid programme will not have special requirements for continued enrolment.
 Expectations for conduct and behaviour are the same for all CIS students.